Volkowo/realtime-chat-app/README.md

 3. Adjusted `login.ts` and `loginRoute.ts`.
     On the old workshop I used to have a variable called `valid` inside the class `User`.
 However, when I created `ChatUsers` here I used `signedIn` instead.
 They serve the same purpose though.
 4. Added and imported `provideHttpClient` at `app.config.ts`

+### 30 Aug 2025
+-- 1st Commit
+1. Changed how login works.
+    - I initally set the validation w/ email and password, assignment wanted username and password instead so yeah I adjusted the validation as needed.
+2. Made the route to get groups on both front end and back end.
+    - Fetches the appropriate group (as in the group the user is in.).
+    - No front-end display yet though, that'll come soon.

 # What I need for the documentation
 - How the Git is organized